 Businesses of all sizes use key performance indicators in order to see how well the business is performing and to improve.
 These indicators will vary for each business, but the basic principle remains the same.
-Monitoring the important financial metrics of your business will make a huge difference to your success.
+Monitoring the financial metrics of your business can make a huge difference to your success.
 When building executive dashboards here are our top 5 metrics for tracking the financial performance of your company:

 1. Gross Profit Margin

 This is where you calculate the proportion of money left over from revenues after accounting for the cost of the goods you’ve sold and the services you’ve delivered.

 This financial KPI refers to your total revenue minus the cost of goods sold, divided by your total sales revenue.
 It is the percentage of total sales revenue that you keep after accounting for all direct costs associated with producing your goods.
 It is one of the most important measures of the production efficiency of your company.

 The higher your Gross Profit Margin, the more income you will retain from each dollar of sales.

 This is where you track how much profit your company is generating on each dollar of your revenue.
 This key performance indicator shows the operating profit (earnings before interest and tax) as a percentage of your total earned revenue.
 This won’t include revenue from your firm’s investments or the effects of taxes.